-Bayerische Motoren Werke AG, known as BMW has been producing luxury vehicles, motorcycles, engines, and cargo trucks since 1916.
+Bayerische Motoren Werke AG, primarily known as BMW, has been producing luxury vehicles, motorcycles, engines, and cargo trucks since 1916.
 BMW is a top-selling luxury brand in every market and is often a symbol of success, making it a great option for business people and families alike.
-Today, we are going to concentrate on saloons that fit the needs of a growing family and will have their business uses as transportation for clients.
+Here, we are going to take a closer look at the history and specs of the popular 5-Series and 7-Series models.

-Theis a mid-sized luxury group that was introduced for the 1972 model year.
+The BMW 5-series is a mid-sized luxury group that was introduced for the 1972 model year.
 It replaced the four-door saloons within the BMW New Car series.
-The 5-series was so named because it was the fifth ”new series” of cars after the Isetta era.
+The 5-series was named because it was the fifth ”new series” of cars after the Isetta era.
 It also marked the beginning of the number naming convention that BMW currently uses.

 The 5-series is currently in its seventh generation and is BMW’s second-best selling model after the less expensive 3-series; accounting for nearly one-half of BMW’s profit margin as recently as 2010.
 BMW has sold nearly 8 million units within the 5-series since the inception of the model.

 The 2005 BMW 5-series is part of the E60 fifth generation of the model.
 It can be bought as either a four-door saloon or as a five-door estate wagon.
 BMW offers thirteen engine options around the world, all of which can be paired to either a six-speed or seven-speed automatic gearbox.